 Luston Integrated Constructed Wetland (ICW)

 The River Wye is struggling with high levels of phosphorus entering the watercourse and altering its delicate ecological balance.
-It is designated as a Special Area of Conservation, an international designation because of its special features and protected species including crayfish, salmon and otter.
+It is designated as a Special Area of Conservation (SAC), an international designation because of its special features and protected species including crayfish, salmon and otter.

 Currently both the River Wye and the River Lugg are classified by Natural England as being in unfavourable condition and because the River Lugg SAC is exceeding its targets for phosphates, all new development within the Lugg catchment, is required to demonstrate nutrient neutrality.

 With nutrient neutrality requirements in place from 2019, housing development halted in north Herefordshire while awaiting a solution.
-The Luston wetland funded by Herefordshire Council and the LEP contributes to river betterment as well as providing mitigation in the form of phosphate credits, enabling planning permissions to be granted and over 1,000 new homes in the catchment to be built.
+The Luston wetland funded by Herefordshire Council and the Local Enterprise Partnership (LEP) contributes to river betterment as well as providing mitigation in the form of phosphate credits, enabling planning permissions to be granted and over 1,000 new homes in the catchment to be built.

 Constructing Luston wetland